Skip to main content

 About Mobile App Feedback Projects

-Implementing an App Feedback Project
+Setting Up a Mobile App Feedback Project

-3. Retrieving the InterceptID, ProjectID, and BrandID
+5. Get the InterceptID, ProjectID, and BrandID.

 Designing the Mobile Creative

-Save Creative and Publish Creative
+Save and Publish

 Attention: Mobile App Prompts, Mobile Notifications, and Embedded App Feedbacks are the only creatives that don’t save your changes automatically.
 When you have made changes and want to leave the page, always click Save and close.